drekka/Alchemic/README.md

 # Additional configuration

 Alchemic needs no configuration out of the box.
 However sometimes there are things you might want to change before it starts.
 To do this, you need to create one or more classes and implement the `ALCConfig` protocol on them.
-Alchemic will automatically locate these classes during startup and read them for additional configuration settings.
+Alchemic will automatically locate these classes during startup and read them for additional configuration.

-## Adding bundles & frameworks
+## Additional bundles to scan

-By default, Alchemic scans your apps main bundles sourced from `[NSBundle allBundles]` looking for Alchemic registrations and methods so it can setup it's model of your app.
-However you may have code residing in other bundles or frameworks that require injections as well.
+By default, Alchemic scans your apps main bundles sourced from `[NSBundle allBundles]` and examines each class if finds, looking for Alchemic registrations and methods to setup the model.
+However you may have classes in other bundles that use  Alchemic and you want Alchemic to scan those as well.
 For example you might have setup a common framework for business logic.

-To let Alchemic know that there are further sources of classes that need injections, you need to implement the `ALCConfig` protocol and scanBundlesWithClasses` method like this:
+To let Alchemic know that there are classes that need managing in that bundle, you need to implement the `ALCConfig` protocol `scanBundlesWithClasses` method like this:

 ```objc
 // Objective-C